Connecting traders with opportunities

 Networking, bonus content, and more

-• Build your network—See who else is registered, help people find you, exchange contact information digitally, and plan for who you'd like to meet at the event.
-The list updates in real-time once the app goes live.
+• Build your network—See who else is registered, help people find you, exchange contact information digitally, and plan who you'd like to meet at the event.
+The list updates in real time once the app goes live.

 • Connect—Use 1:1 messaging to introduce yourself.
 Conversations are saved and searchable for your convenience.

 • Enjoy extra content—Receive materials from speakers and partners.
-Find out about event updates as they happen.
+Receive event updates as they happen.

 • Take it all with you—Look up your contacts and conversations later.
 Use the mobile app version for easy access from anywhere.